hapwi/custom-scripts/repos/README.md

 ## Customization

-- To point the link to your own GitHub profile, open the script in Tampermonkey and replace all instances of `hapwi` in the `anchor.href` and `querySelector` calls with your GitHub username.
+- To point the link to your own GitHub profile, open the script in Tampermonkey and replace all instances of `hapwi` in the `githubUsername` variable with your GitHub username.

 ---